aleksander-zn/AVRInlineAsm/README.md

 Whenever you use inline assembly the compiler threats it as a kind of blackbox that takes some data, processes it and produces some output.

+This approach has the following implications:

+*   it is rather unlikely that the compiler will change anything within an `asm` statement as it doesn't even check whether the code assembles correctly;

+*   however, if you do not use any of the output operands, the compiler is allowed to remove your `asm` code entirely;

+*   similary, if you place an `asm` statement inside a loop where it is always 'called' with the same input operands, the compiler will likely move that code before (or after) the loop.